 Healthcare organizations must screen new hires and regularly monitor current employees, as well as the individuals and entities with whom they do business, to avoid potential Civil Monetary Penalties.

-This includes doctors, nurses, pharmacists, and other healthcare professionals interacting with patients and federal healthcare programs, such as Medicare or Medicaid.
+This includes doctors, nurses, pharmacists, and other healthcare professionals who interact with patients, as well as federal healthcare programs such as Medicare and Medicaid.

 Even if someone isn’t directly providing care, they might still be involved in billing, patient records, or managing payments from federal programs.
 These roles are critical, and OIG exclusion checks should apply here.